PXP profit misses estimates on lower natgas prices

-Plains Exploration and Production Co PXP.N reported a lower-than-expected quarterly profit on lower average prices for natural gas and production shut-ins at the Haynesville Shale.
+Aug 2 Plains Exploration and Production Co reported a lower-than-expected quarterly profit on lower average prices for natural gas and production shut-ins at the Haynesville Shale.

 The company's average realized price for natural gas before derivative transactions fell 49 percent to $2.18 per million metric British thermal units for April-June.

-A glut from shale fields in the United States and a mild winter pushed natural gas prices to their lowest in a decade in April, leading several companies, including Chesapeake Energy Corp (CHK.N) and Encana Corp (ECA.TO), to cut back on drilling.
+A glut from shale fields in the United States and a mild winter pushed natural gas prices to their lowest in a decade in April, leading several companies, including Chesapeake Energy Corp and Encana Corp, to cut back on drilling.

 Plains Exploration, better known by its listing symbol of PXP, shed natural gas assets last year to shift to more lucrative liquids-rich properties.